Prashanthbkm/RiseWay/README.md

 ## 📱 Application Flow

-1. User signs up / logs in using Firebase Authentication
+1. User signs up or logs in using Firebase Authentication
-2. Learning content is fetched and stored using Firestore
+2. Learning content is fetched and stored from Firestore
 3. Users navigate through structured learning modules
-4. User progress and data are stored in real time
+4. User progress is stored in real time
-5. Backend APIs handle application data flow and validation
+5. Backend APIs handle data flow and validation

 ---

 ## 🧪 Testing

-- Application features were tested using the **Android Emulator**
+- Tested using the **Android Emulator**
 - Focused on validating:
   - Navigation flow
   - Authentication